Optical communication-based identification for multi-UAV systems: theory and practice: Identification Time Analysis

 Let us define the following random variable:

 As mentioned in section \ref{sec:syst:clock}, $T_{j_0}$ and $T_{j_1}$ are statistically independent.
-We also assume that\footnote{This is a realistic assumption for oscillators of reasonable quality.} $\sigma^2_T/T^2\ll 1$.
-In addition, we assume that the skewedness of $T_j$ is zero, i.e., its probability distribution is symmetric w.r.t. its mean.
-Using Taylor series approximations in \eqref{eq:clock2:6}, we demonstrate that $\mathbb{E}[\delta_{0,1}]\approx0$ and that:
+We also assume that\footnote{This is a realistic assumption for oscillators of reasonable quality.} $\sigma^2_T/T^2\ll 1$, and that the skewedness of $T_j$ is zero, i.e., its probability distribution is symmetric w.r.t. its mean.
+Using the Taylor series approximations in \eqref{eq:clock2:6}, we demonstrate that $\mathbb{E}[\delta_{0,1}]\approx0$ and that:

-The r.h.s. of (\ref{eq:clock2:5}) is composed of a first term that is nonlinear and time-variant, and of a constant second term.
-We can rewrite the first term using (\ref{eq:clock2:6}):
+The r.h.s. of (\ref{eq:clock2:5}) is composed of a time-variant term and of a constant term.
+We rewrite the first term using (\ref{eq:clock2:6}):